-The 1.5K course will be closer to shore in shallower waters; paddlers will launch from East Beach and head south toward the Bay Bridge.
+The 1.5K course (The Soft Shell) will be closer to shore in shallower waters; paddlers will launch from East Beach and head south toward the Bay Bridge.
 They will turn at the second buoy and follow the course back to finish at East Beach.

-The 5K course will launch from East Beach and head south along the shoreline toward the Bay Bridge.
+The 5K course (The Steamer) will launch from East Beach and head south along the shoreline toward the Bay Bridge.
 Paddlers will stay parallel to the shore line and make a left side buoy turn to enter the bridge spans.
 They will proceed west to east under the bridge and make a left side buoy turn to exit the bridge and go north to finish at East Beach.

-The 9 Mile course will launch from East Beach and head toward the Light House where they will make a single right side buoy turn.
+The 9 Mile course (The Span) will launch from East Beach and head toward the Light House where they will make a single right side buoy turn.
 Paddlers will then stay parallel to the shore line and make a left side buoy turn to enter the bridge spans.
 They will paddle west to east between the bridge spans across the bay, making a single left side buoy turn at pillar #43 and returning east to west between the bridge spans.
 Paddlers will make a right side buoy turn to exit the bridge and go north toward the lighthouse; they will make a left side buoy turn to round the lighthouse and then paddle back to the finish at East Beach.